Imo residents demand improved governance in 2018

 Ahead of the New Year, Imo residents have appealed to all tiers of government to provide good governance.

-The residents made the appeal in separate interviews with the News Agency of Nigeria (NAN) in Owerri on Friday.
+The residents made the appeal in separate interviews in Owerri on Friday.

 The respondents lamented that life have gotten worst in the outgoing year.